 First appearing in the original Star Trek series episode “Arena,” the Gorn Hegemony was a warlike reptilian race who decimated a Federation outpost on the planet Cestus III.
 When Captain Kirk chased the enemy Gorn ship deep into space, an advanced species called the Metrons forced Kirk and the Gorn captain to fight for survival on a remote world.
 This fight scene, with a man in a very fake-looking alien lizard suit, became the subject of parody.
 It was even parodied in Bill and Ted’s Bogus Journey.
 Perhaps because of that, Star Trek has seemingly almost totally avoided the Gorn, beyond cameos and name drops across different series.
-They popped up briefly in CGI form on Enterprise in 2004, and in the 2013 Star Trek video game, for which the Gorn and William Shatner reunited for a silly promotion.
+The Gorn popped up briefly in CGI form on Star Trek: Enterprise in 2004 and in the 2013 Star Trek video game, for which the Gorn and William Shatner reunited for a silly promotion.

-But Strange New Worlds has changed that, making the Gorn intergalactic boogymen.
-In the episode “Memento Mori,” we learned that La’an Noonien Singh had some serious PTSD based on her childhood trauma of surviving a Gorn massacre.
+But Strange New Worlds changed everything about these aliens, making the Gorn intergalactic boogymen.
+In the episode “Memento Mori,” we learned that La’an Noonien Singh (Christina Chong) had some serious PTSD based on her childhood trauma of surviving a Gorn massacre.
 During her childhood, the Gorn attacked and captured the SS Puget Sound, a colony ship, and left its crew on a Gorn breeding planet.
-The survivors, including La’an, were hunted for sport, or eaten alive by their newborn hatchlings.
-Only a young La’an Noonien-Singh survived, and told her tale to Starfleet.
-This was the first documented encounter with the Gorn, although it was not considered an official first contact.
-As La’an says, “many people have seen the Gorn, but few live to tell about it.”
+The survivors, including La’an, were hunted for sport or eaten alive by their newborn hatchlings.
+Only a young La’an Noonien-Singh survived and told her tale to Starfleet.
+This was the first documented encounter with the Gorn on Star Trek, although it was not considered an official first contact.
+As La’an says, “Many people have seen the Gorn, but few live to tell about it.”

-Of course, this set up certain continuity issues.
-When Captain Kirk fights the Gorn in “Arena” that takes place about eight years after SNW.
-Spock and Uhura don’t seem to know anything about the Gorn in TOS, which doesn’t make much sense.
-You’d think with their experience in even just these two SNW episodes, they would have a few thoughts about this particular enemy.
-But it’ll be interesting to see how SNW deals with this all of this, as we are no doubt going to see the Gorn continue to be a great threat to Pike and his crew as the show unfolds.
+Of course, this sets up certain continuity issues.
+Technically “Arena,” the episode where Captain Kirk fights the Gorn in The Original Series, takes place about eight years after Star Trek: Strange New Worlds.
+Spock and Uhura don’t seem to know anything about the Gorn in The Original Series, which doesn’t make much sense.
+You’d think with their experiences in these Strange New Worlds episodes, they would have a few thoughts about this particular enemy.
+But it’ll be interesting to see how Strange New Worlds deals with this all of this, as we are no doubt going to see the Gorn continue to be a significant threat to Pike and his crew as the show continues to unfold.